ngsanogo/ngsanogo/README.md

 # Hello !

+My name is Issa Sanogo.

 Welcome to my Github account.

-My name is Issa Sanogo.
-I love data science.

-This repository hosts the source files of [my Website](https://ngsanogo.rbind.io).

-The website is built with the R package [blogdown](https://github.com/rstudio/blogdown).

-Don't hesitate to ask if you have any question.
+For more information about me, feel free to visite my website https://ngsanogo.rbind.io.